RNtag12/networkanalysis/week3_networking_monitoring.md

 - Navigate to System -> Package Manager and install Snort.
 - Snort Interface Configuration:
     - Configure Snort on the Server Network (OPT1).
-        - Under Rules, add a custom rule to detect ICMP traffic:
+        - Under Rules, add a custom rule to detect ICMP traffic
-        - ```alert ip any any -> any any (msg: "ICMP packet detected!"; sid: 1;)```
         - Start Snort on the Server interface.

-- Network Monitoring and Analysis
 - Using Snort for Intrusion Detection

 ### Monitor and Blocking ICMP traffic